-All current AIS-R parents are encouraged to attend school meetings, assemblies, celebrations, Principal Community Exchanges, etc., as a means to stay informed and provide the school’s leadership with feedback, an important component of AIS-R’s ongoing school-improvement efforts.
-As such, formal presentation are made to the Parents Association once a semester regarding AIS-R’s educational program plans for the future.
-In addition, the Superintendent and Principals meet with parents each semester for “Principal Community Exchanges.”
+All current registered parents and community members are encouraged to attend school meetings, assemblies, celebrations, Eagle Community Exchanges, Parent-Teacher-Student-Organization (PTSO) Coffees, etc., as a means to stay informed and provide the school’s leadership with feedback, which is an important component of AIS-R’s ongoing school-improvement process.
+As such, a formal presentation is made to the Association once per year at the “Eagle Community Exchange.”

-With the final decision of both organizations awarding AIS-R 10-year re-accreditation status.
+AIS-R was awarded 10-year re-accreditation status as on January 2013.
 In their letters, both organizations commended the AIS-R community for its hard work and dedication to the accreditation process.
 In conjunction with this award, the visiting team of experts highlighted the following areas of strength: